marknesh/firebase-storage-to-google-drive/README.md

   gcloud auth login
   ```

-- Set up with your project id
+- Set up with your project id of the Firebase project where you want to use Cloud Storage.

   ```
   gcloud config set project PROJECT_ID